-For reference, if I've lost you:
+For reference, if I've lost you, here's the video.

 Now let's talk pie.
 We have an excellent key lime pie on this site, and a super-easy, sweet and salty icebox lime pie for those pressed for time.
 This pie is a hybrid of both: a real graham cracker crust filled with sweet-tart lime ice cream, and even easier, cooler, and more refreshing than your standard pie.
 And even better: it doesn't require an ice cream maker.

 The ice cream couldn't be easier: lime juice, heavy cream, and sweetened condensed milk, which when stirred together form a thick, creamy, insta-custard as the lime partially curdles the dairy.
 Don't worry, there are no clumps of curdled dairy here; the Brits have been making similar acid-based custards called possets for centuries to good results.

 The custard is so thick and creamy that you don't even need to churn it.
 I've compared churned and unchurned versions, and apart from a smidge more iciness and a difference in volume (the churned version has more air), the unchurned one is just as good.
 As for the limes, you can use key limes if you got 'em, but this recipe is formulated for plain old supermarket limes.
 The crust is the same as you'll find in our key lime pie recipe, and I see no reason to improve upon it.